-The Pricing Roadmap has been updated to incorporate the Authority's new pricing methodology.
+The Pricing Roadmap was updated in 2023 to incorporate the Authority's pricing methodology.
 The Electricity Authority provided updated Pricing Principles in 2019 and supported them with a Distribution Pricing Practice Note (2021) to help distributors interpret and apply the distribution pricing principles.
-The purpose of the new Pricing Principles is to provide prices that are more reflective of the underlying costs of providing distribution services.
+The Government also issued a Government Policy Statement (GPS) to the Electricity Authority in October 2024 in which it stated that the Government's expectation for an electricity system that deliver's reliable electricity at the lowest possible cost to consumers, and that this is best achieved through (among other things) efficient transmission and distribution networks.
+The purpose of the Pricing Principles is to encourage efficient decision making through providing prices that are more reflective of the underlying costs of providing distribution services.

-Applying the principles requires a new approach to pricing, an approach which first sets a price signal which reflects the cost of using electricity during peak congestion periods, and then recovers any residual costs in a way that doesn't influence consumers energy use behaviours i.e. the peak demand price signal already signals the future cost of using energy during peak demand periods and no further price signals are needed.
+Applying the principles requires a different approach to pricing, an approach which first sets a price signal which reflects the cost of using electricity during peak congestion periods, and then recovers any residual costs in a way that doesn't influence consumers' energy use behaviours i.e. the peak demand price signal already signals the future cost of using energy during peak demand periods and no further price signals are needed.
 The remaining revenue should then be collected in a way that minimises any volatility from changes in consumer energy use habits, generally by using fixed charges.

-This differs from the past pricing approach which allocated costs to consumer groups using cost drivers, and then applied price signals that reflect the cost of using energy's during peak demand periods.
-Appendix C illustrates the new pricing approach - this diagram is sourced from the Authority's Distribution Pricing Price Note 2021.
+This differs from the past pricing approach which allocated costs to consumer groups using cost drivers and then applied price signals that reflect the cost of using energy during peak demand periods.
+Appendix C illustrates the pricing approach - this diagram is sourced from the Authority's Distribution Pricing Price Note 2021.

-The new pricing approach is an important step in signalling the cost of using electricity during busy periods on the network.
-This will encourage consumers to shift discretionary energy use to less busy periods, and in some cases, helping us delay expensive network reinforcement.
+The pricing approach is an important step in signalling the cost of using electricity during busy periods on the network.
+This will encourage consumers to shift discretionary energy use to less busy periods, and in some cases, help us to delay expensive network reinforcement.